 - Cooperative setting: all agents share a common goal.
 Examples: traffic control, robotics teams,... - Competitive setting: the gain of an agent is equivalent the loss of other agents.
 Often referred as zero-sum setting, because the sum of rewards of all agents sums to zero.
-Examples: board games, video games,... - General sum setting: lies in between the two others.
-Examples: everything else that is not cooperative or competitive.
+Examples: 1v1 board games, 1v1 video games,... - General sum setting: lies in between the two others.
+Examples: everything else that is not cooperative or competitive, 5v5 video games,...